fubark/cyber/docs/hugo/content/docs/toc/syntax.md

 ### Bitwise Operators.

-Cyber supports the following bitwise operators for `int` number values.
+The following bitwise operators are supported for `int` number values.
 ```cy
 -- Bitwise and: any underlying bits that are set in both integers are set in the new integer.
 a & b